Yozer/tax-calculations/crypto/README.md

 # Binance
 ## Export: Wallet -> Transaction history -> Generate all statements for all coins and transactions
-You have to convert file from csv to xlsx (or make a PR with csv support).
-Only supports EUR/GBP/USD.
+Only supports EUR/GBP/USD to any fiat.

-# Coinbase NOT IMPLEMENTED
-## Export: Account -> Reports -> All assets and All transactions to CSV.
-Then convert it to xlsx.
-Remove header from csv before converting

-# Coinbase PRO
+# Coinbase
 ## Export: Account -> Statements -> Generate Account Report.
 All Accounts, CSV format.
-Then convert it to xlsx.
+Remove header from csv before converting
+Only supports EUR, USDT and USDC.

 # Kraken
 ## Export: History -> Export -> Ledgers with All fields.
 Then convert it to xlsx.